 Ever wanted to see 1,000 floating lakes?
-Sounds like something that you can only see in Thailand, but any ILP China volunteers can definitely make this dreamy weekend getaway a reality.
+Sounds like something that you can only see in Thailand, but our ILP China volunteers can definitely make this dreamy weekend getaway a reality.

 Great news.
 We’ve got another rad place for anyone living in China for a semester to check out.
 I mean, we’re also a little sorry — we know you already have a tough time deciding between cool ILP vacations in Beijing, Guilin, the dreamy Avatar Mountains … and a few dozen other spots but this place is worth a mention.

 If you’re already headed to Shanghai, there is a park that sports gorgeous sunsets, dense forests complete with monkeys, more than a few hiking trails and 1,000 islands.
-Here’s what you need to know about..
+Here’s what you need to know about it.

 - Where Is It?

 - What Should I Do There? + Costs